chiehwangs/gaussian-head/README.md

 ```

 ## Pre-trained Model
-Click [here](https://drive.google.com/file/d/13SjlhQ7MOONPUenJHbqwdGJoGeU2Arz6/view?usp=sharing) to download the id1 pre-trained model (training on RTX 2080ti) to quickly view the results, and store the training model according to `./GaussianHead/output/id1`
+Download the [id1 pre-trained model](https://drive.google.com/file/d/13SjlhQ7MOONPUenJHbqwdGJoGeU2Arz6/view?usp=sharing) (training on RTX 2080ti) to quickly view the results, and store the training model according to `./gaussian-head/output/id1`

-## Training[Not yet]
+## Training[soon...]
-Store the training data according to the format and cd to `./GaussianHead`, run:
+Store the training data according to the format and cd to `./gaussian-head`, run:
 ```
 python ./train.py -s ./data/${id} -m ./output/${id} --eval
 ```

 ## Rendering
-Use your own trained model or the pre-trained model we provide, cd to `./GaussianHead` and run next command, output results will save in `./GaussianHead/output/id1/test`
+Use your own trained model or the pre-trained model we provide, cd to `./GaussianHead` and run next command, output results will save in `./gaussian-head/output/id1/test`
 ```
 python render.py -m ./output/${id}
 ```